Clementtt/freeCodeCamp/README.md

 freeCodeCamp is a friendly open source community where you learn to code and help nonprofits.

-**We help our campers build job-worthy portfolios of real apps used by real people, while helping nonprofits.**
+**We help our campers build job-worthy portfolios of real apps used by real people while maintaining nonprofits.**

 You start by working through our self-paced, browser-based full stack JavaScript curriculum.